-Carley Daines & Partners have undertaken over 10,000 Structural Engineer’s Reports over a period in excess of 30 years.
-Such reports are frequently required at a time of sale to satisfy a potential purchaser and their Building Society that a property remains in a satisfactory and structurally stable condition.
+Carley Daines & Partners have undertaken over 10,000 Structural Engineers’ Reports over a period in excess of 30 years.
+Such reports are frequently required at a time of sale to satisfy a potential purchaser and their Building Society that the property remains in a satisfactory and structurally stable condition.

 Firstly, the engineer may be asked to comment upon a single specific defect, such as a crack, (say) to a corner of a building, a bulge to a wall, or excessive deflection to the roof structure.